-Job Training or Retraining Credit. -- Mississippi Code of 1972 (supp.), Section 57-73-25.
+Job Training or Retraining Credit. -- Mississippi Code of 1972 (supp.), Section

 A job training credit is allowed for all employer-sponsored training programs provided through local community or junior colleges or approved by the local community or junior colleges.
 The maximum amount of the credit is increased to an amount not to exceed \$2,500 per employee per year.
 If the employer provides pre-employment training, the portion of the pre-employment training that involves skills training will be eligible for the credit.
-The credit remains limited to 50% of the income tax liability.
-The repeal date is July 1, 2008.
+The credit remains limited to 50% of the income tax liability and can be carried forward for up to five (5) years.
+The repeal date is July 1, 2012.